Best Places to Visit in Portugal For Food, Wine, History & Nature

 Some of the best sights in the city include the Clerigos Tower, Livraria Lello (which served as the inspiration for multiple locations in Harry Potter), Porto Cathedral, and Rua de Santa Catarina.
 You can also explore the city via cruise, tram, or even the Guindais Funicular.
 One fun way to see Porto is by bicycle.
 You can also take day trips to Guimaraes, Braga, and the Douro Valley (one of our favorite wine regions).
 Fun day trip options like exploring nature trails, waterfalls and small villages on a quad bike vehicle will leave you with some incredible memories.

-If these recommended activities aren’t enough, here are 10 more authentic things to do when visiting Porto.
+If these recommended activities aren’t enough, here are dozens more authentic things to do when visiting Porto.

 The Douro Valley is the quintessential wine region of Portugal.
 While there are many other high-quality wine-producing areas in the country, it’s the Douro that seems to continuously capture the imagination of the Winetraveler.
 In fact, it’s the oldest officially designated wine region in the world.
 Archeological has revealed evidence of wine production dating back to Roman times, and perhaps earlier.